skybitsnl/backsnap/README.md

 By using VolumeSnapshots we are certain that a backup is internally consistant, which is important when backing up workloads such as databases.
-By using `restic`, we automatically support all its features, such as restoring from a point in history, client-side encryption and multiple storage backends.
+By using `restic` the backups are incremental and we automatically support all its features, such as restoring from a point in history, client-side encryption and multiple storage backends.

 The operator can run in automatic or manual mode.
 In manual mode (`-manual` flag), you create PVCBackup objects in the same namespace as a PVC you want to